Council Tax Support explained

 The Council Tax Support rules for pensioners are set by the government.
 The rules for working age people have been written and agreed by Bury Council.
 A full copy of the working age regulations is published below.
 In summary the two sets of rules are broadly similar, but they have the following differences.

 For working age people the maximum amount of Council Tax Support you can receive is the amount of Council Tax charged for a band B property.
-If you are of working age and you live in a property in a higher Council Tax band any Council Tax Support you receive will not cover the whole of your bill.
 For pensioners Council Tax Support can cover up the full amount of your Council Tax bill regardless of the size of your property.

 There is a minimum weekly amount of Council Tax Support for working age people of £1 per week.
 If you are of working age and you are entitled to less than £1 per week you cannot get Council Tax support.
 For pensioners any amount of Council Tax Support will be paid, even if it is less than £1 per week.

-The following groups of working age applicants are not affected by the limit placed on the maximum amount of Council Tax Support to the charge for a Council Tax band B property, and the setting of a minimum amount of Council Tax Support of £1 per week.
+All working age households are subject to the maximum amount rules.
+The following groups of working age applicants are not affected by the Council Tax band limit, and the setting of a minimum amount of Council Tax Support of £1 per week.

 - People who receive one of the following disability benefits: